-Donate for free online
+Donate for Free Online

-Thanks to generous donors and clever web design, these five sites let you donate for free online without opening your wallet or even leaving your chair
+Thanks to generous donors and clever web design, these five sites let you donate for free online without opening your wallet or even leaving your chair.

 Every international development issue, from poverty to hunger to conflict to climate change, has countless charities working towards its alleviation.
 While many young people want to make their own contribution to these causes, they lack the money to do so.
 Luckily, some charity sites have found ways to bypass this problem.

 FreeRice, the most famous moneyless charity site, is based on quizzes.
 For each multiple choice question you answer correctly, 10 grains of rice are donated to the United Nations World Food Program.
 FreeRice requires no signing up of any kind.
-Test yourself on subjects like vocab, geography, maths and many more.
+Test yourself on subjects like vocabulary, geography, maths and many more.
 Questions get more difficult as you progress, but after a few minutes of playing, you’ll be surprised how much rice you’ve donated – and how much you’ve learned.
 Since its 2007, FreeRice’s players have provided food to millions of people.
 Get playing.

 Care2‘s Click to Donate page is pretty self-explanatory – all you do is click, which generates a donation to a cause.
 Care2 requires no signing up of any kind.
 Causes range from from children in need to global warming.
 Just find a cause, click the button and that’s it.
 The only downside is you’re not allowed to click more than once a day for each cause.
 We recommend bookmarking the page and checking back every day, especially because once a cause’s quota gets filled, a new cause pops up.